SecretFoundation/docs/docs/node-guides/workaround.md

 sudo bash sgx
 ```

-## 2. Install the Secret Network 1.0.4 binaries on your machine
+## 2. Install the old binaries on your machine

-(This is a community shared work around to getting a node up and running currently)
+These are the official 1.0.4 binaries.

 On the machine: